Adopt-a-Heart

 Mission Statement

-Adopt‑a‑Heart is a storytelling initiative that gives shelter pets a voice — honoring quiet hearts waiting to be seen, loved, and adopted.
+Adopt-a-Heart is a MeMe, JJ & Friends storytelling initiative that gives rescue pets a voice through observation, animation, and community stories — honoring the quiet hearts waiting to be seen, the animals who have found forever families, and the emotional lessons they leave behind.

 How It Began